 - 1.4.1 Officers must use the authority delegated to them according to the policies of Sestran.
-Sestran will decide new policy. - 1.4.2 Where the Partnership Director has delegated authority the principle of subsidiarity should be applied and decisions should be further delegated to as close to the point of service delivery as is appropriate in the circumstances. - 1.4.2 If the Partnership Director is not available, his or her nominated depute or other senior officer(s) can use the authority delegated, unless they cannot do so by law or because of this document. - 1.4.3 All delegated powers must be exercised subject to adequate budgetary provision being available and having regard to the terms of Sestran's statutory powers, Standing Orders, Financial Rules and current policies. - 1.4.4 An officer must not make any decision or take any action in accordance with powers conferred by this List of Officer Powers if the decision or outcome could create the perception that an officer is not strictly adhering to the key principles of public life as set out in the relevant Code of Conduct.
+Sestran will decide new policy. - 1.4.2 Where the Partnership Director has delegated authority the principle of subsidiarity should be applied and decisions should be further delegated to as close to the point of service delivery as is appropriate in the circumstances. - 1.4.2 If the Partnership Director is not available, his or her nominated depute or other senior officer(s) can use the authority delegated, unless they cannot do so by law or because of this document. - 1.4.3 All delegated powers must be exercised subject to adequate budgetary provision being available and having regard to the terms of Sestran's statutory powers, Standing Orders, Financial Rules and current policies.

+1.4.4 An officer must not make any decision or take any action in accordance with powers conferred by this List of Officer Powers if the decision or outcome could create the perception that an officer is not strictly adhering to the key principles of public life as set out in the relevant Code of Conduct.
 These principles are selflessness, integrity, objectivity, accountability, openness, honesty, respect and leadership.
 Delegated powers must not be used where either the interests of the officer, the matter to which the decision relates or the identity of any other person involved could lead a member of the public to conclude that the powers had been used to avoid scrutiny by Sestran or a Committee of Sestran.

-If an officer is in any doubt as to whether they should make use of delegated powers then they should seek guidance from their line manager or the Solicitor. - 1.4.5 The provisions of this List of Officer Powers to officers are intended to assist in the efficient and effective management of Sestran's activities and to foster a culture of responsiveness to customers and service users.
+- 1.4.5 The provisions of this List of Officer Powers to officers are intended to assist in the efficient and effective management of Sestran's activities and to foster a culture of responsiveness to customers and service users.
 In applying it, it is important that officers pay due regard to the need for appropriate periodic reporting of delegated decisions to members of Sestran, both for information purposes and to allow Members to properly discharge their scrutiny role. - 1.4.6 Interpreting policy: if there is a question on whether a decision taken by or action authorised by an officer sets up or alters policy on any matter, it will be decided by the Partnership Director in consultation with the Chairperson.
 Any such decision shall be subject to review by the